Ukraine says it shot down 33,000 Russian drones in March, a monthly record

 Opening excerpt (first ~120 words) tap to expand

-War in UkraineUkraine says it shot down 33,000 Russian drones in March, a monthly recordUkraine has developed cutting-edge and battle-tested drone technology that has proved essential in holding back Russia’s bigger army and has drawn military interest from around the world.Listen to this article with a free account00:0000:00Police officers inspect fragments of a Russian drone after an air attack in Kyiv, Ukraine, on Tuesday.Efrem Lukatsky / APShareAdd NBC News to GoogleApril 28, 2026, 5:15 PM EDTBy The Associated PressKYIV, Ukraine — Ukraine used interceptor systems to shoot down more than 33,000 Russian drones of various types in March, a record monthly figure since Moscow launched its all-out invasion more than four years ago, Ukraine’s defense minister claimed.Subscribe to read this…
+War in UkraineUkraine says it shot down 33,000 Russian drones in March, a monthly recordUkraine has developed cutting-edge and battle-tested drone technology that has proved essential in holding back Russia’s bigger army and drawn military interest from around the world.Listen to this article with a free account00:0000:00Police officers inspect fragments of a Russian drone after an air attack in Kyiv, Ukraine, on Tuesday.Efrem Lukatsky / APShareAdd NBC News to GoogleApril 28, 2026, 5:15 PM EDTBy The Associated PressKYIV, Ukraine — Ukraine used interceptor systems to shoot down more than 33,000 Russian drones of various types in March, a record monthly figure since Moscow launched its all-out invasion more than four years ago, Ukraine’s defense minister claimed.Subscribe to read this story…